German Bauzulieferer to US answer

 Spec-writer outreach

-Reach the architect's desk through the channel that actually works: AIA continuing education credits, spec section submission to the firm's specification library, and direct contact with specifications coordinators at medium-sized architecture firms in the target product category.
+Reach the architect's desk through the channel that actually works: AIA continuing education credits, spec section submission to GMA's specification library, and direct contact with specifications coordinators at medium-sized architecture firms in the target product category.
 Not the distributor.
 Not the trade show follow-up email.
 The spec writer's desk directly.

 Stage four